brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 9 bht.md

 2. "Who will question the right which God has to keep his own purposes concealed, until he shall be pleased to communicate them to men?
 What presumption, — yea, what madness is it, not to admit that God is wiser than we!"
 3. "This, too, is the reason why he calls them the unsearchable riches of Christ; intimating that this subject, though it exceeds our capacity, ought to be contemplated with reverence and admiration."

+### Philip Schaff:
+1. "Not simply to teach all men, but to enlighten all, which is to be accomplished by means of the gospel."
+2. "The mystery is the union of the Jews and Gentiles in Christ, not however independently of the wider reference."
+3. "This mention of God’s omnipotence is probably not suggested by the thought of hiding but serves to indicate that God, as sovereign creator, included in His purpose this ‘mystery’ and the arrangement by means of which it was carried out."

 ### Archibald T. Robertson:
 1. "To make see (φωτισα).
 First aorist active infinitive of φοτιζω, late verb, to turn the light on."
 2. "With the eyes of the heart enlightened (Ephesians 1:18) one can then turn the light for others to see."